vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 {% img /images/middleman/basics_02/bourbon_template_screenshot.png %}

 Since I simulated Middleman’s file structure, these stylesheets will show up exactly where I need them after I initiated that template.
-They are now under **/source/stylesheets** and also ready to be imported into my **/source/stylesheets/all.css.scss** file.
+After initiating the template, my files are now under **/source/stylesheets** and also ready to be imported into my **/source/stylesheets/all.css.scss** file.

 **Screenshot for /middleman_app/source/stylesheets**: